bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 describe GuessGame do
   ...
-  it "should give clue when the input is valid and is less than the computer pick" do
+  it "give clue when the input is valid and is less than the computer pick" do
     fake_console = double('Console').as_null_object
     fake_console.should_receive(:output).with('Your guess is lower')
     game = GuessGame.new(fake_console)